EXP-code/EXP-docs/topics/bfetheory.rst

 The lowest-order basis function exactly matches the initial density profile and has no nodes.
 In this example, the highest-order basis function, :math:`n=12`, would only imply a spatial resolution of 100 pc, the basis resolves a power law in density down to 10 pc.
-This choice removes or filters high spatial frequencies that may increase relaxation noise.
-Figure \ref{fig:disk_3d_amplitudes} illustrates the vertical structure in the disk basis functions.
+This choice removes or filters high spatial frequencies that may increase relaxation noise.  :numref:`disk_3d_amplitudes` illustrates the vertical structure in the disk basis functions.
 The upper panel shows the :math:`m=2,n=4` basis function in radius--z space.
 This function is symmetric about the :math:`z=0` axis.
 The combination of vertically symmetric and asymmetric harmonics represent all possible variations in the gravitational field above and below the plane consistent with the spatial scales in the basis.
 In both panels, the color has been normalized to the maximum amplitude of the :math:`m=2` harmonic subspace.

+.. include:: two_d_disk.rst

 Final comments and caveats
 ==========================

 The basic expansion algorithm is described at the beginning of this chapter.
-EXP can be configured to log coefficients each step or in any multiple of steps (see \S\ref{sec:design} and \S\ref{sec:expconfig}).
+EXP can be configured to log coefficients each step or in any multiple of steps (see :ref:`design` and :ref:`yamlconfig`).
 The coefficients for each :math:`n` order are generally complex.
 The real and imaginary parts correspond to the cosine and sine components of the analogous Fourier terms :math:`A_m` and :math:`B_m`.
 The coefficients are written in sine and cosine form for easy interpretation.
 Thus, the user may compute the phase angle for any basis function and use the total amplitude or modulus as an indicator of power.
-Additional details about using multiple time-step levels along with the leap-frog algorithm can be found in
+Additional details about using multiple time-step levels along with the leap-frog algorithm can be found in Section :ref:`multistep`.
-\S\ref{sec:multistep}.

 The BFE approach trades off precision and degrees-of-freedom with adaptability.
 The truncated series of basis functions intentionally